-Additional to the requirements in 0, all disks suited for recording speeds > 8x (not including those up to 8x) shall furthermore fulfill the following additional requirements measured at 50 Hz rotational speed (CAV).
+Additional to the requirements in 0, all disks suited for recording speeds > 8x (not including those specified for recording speeds up to 8x) shall furthermore fulfill the following additional requirements measured at 50 Hz rotational speed (CAV).
 Above 8x speed (like e.g. at 16x) most or all of the disk is recorded in CAV mode, which means that the radial deviations at the inner diameter and the outer diameter have the same influence.